-The universal digital imaging and.communication in medicine (DICOM) data was then converted for interpretation, using an interactive treatment-planning software application (SIM/Plant™, Materialise Dental, www.materialise.com).
-Other software on the market includes Virtual Implant Placement (VIP) (Implant Logic System Ltd, www.biohorizons.com), NobelGuide™ (Nobel Biocare USA, LLC, www.nobelbiocare.com), ImplantMaster (iDent, www.ident-surgical.com), Implant 3D (Media Lab, www.mlsw.com), EasyGuide (Keystone Dental Inc, www.keystonedental.com), Facilitate™ 11 (Astra Tech Inc, www.astratech.us), as well as the CBCT’s preinstalled software.
+The universal digital imaging and communication in medicine (DICOM) data was then converted for interpretation, using an interactive treatment-planning software application (SIM/Plant™, Materialise Dental, www.materialise.com).
+Other software on the market when this article was first written included Virtual Implant Placement (VIP) (Implant Logic System Ltd, www.biohorizons.com), NobelGuide™ (Nobel Biocare USA, LLC, www.nobelbiocare.com), ImplantMaster (iDent, www.ident-surgical.com), Implant 3D (Media Lab, www.mlsw.com), EasyGuide (Keystone Dental Inc, www.keystonedental.com), and Facilitate™ 11 (Astra Tech Inc, www.astratech.us), as well as the CBCT’s preinstalled software.
 To further define the region of interest and the existing anatomy, it is important to remove extraneous data or scatter caused by highly radiopaque artifacts.
 For the present example, the process of scatter elimination was accomplished using enhanced tools available in SIM/Plant Pro Version 11.

 Using the interactive treatment-planning software application, the scan data was assimilated and both potential lateral incisor implant receptor sites were evaluated.
 It is a combination of the data and the methodology used to interpret the data that is the basis for defining a new paradigm in diagnosis and treatment planning.
 Proper evaluation of these images and correct use of the interactive treatment-planning software tools is essential in creating a decision tree of treatment options.
 First, the data from the scan was reformatted into panoramic, axial, and cross-sectional images.
 The undistorted cross-sectional images revealed the residual alveolar bone in the area of the right lateral incisor.
 Then, a simulated schematic implant was placed within the bone with an abutment extension to help visualize the connection to the restorative position of the tooth (Figure 4A).
 The Triangle of Bone® (TOB), a concept developed by the author to analyze bone quality, quantity, and disposition at prospective dental implant sites using CBCT scans, aided in determining available bone volume by defining a “zone” for proper implant placement18,19 (Figure 4B).